alanvardy/gpto/README.md

 Options:
   -p, --prompt <prompt>...
 The prompt(s) to generate completions for -s, --suffix <suffix>...
 The suffix that comes after a completion of inserted text.
-Defaults to an empty string -o, --config <path to config file>  Absolute path of configuration.
-Defaults to $XDG_CONFIG_HOME/gpto.cfg -n, --number <integer>              How many completions to generate for each prompt.
-Defaults to 1 -t, --temperature <float>           What sampling temperature to use.
+Defaults to an empty string -t, --temperature <float>           What sampling temperature to use.
                                            Higher values means the model will take more risks.
                                            Try 0.9 for more creative applications, and 0 (argmax sampling) for ones with a well-defined answer.
-                                                      Defaults to 1
+                                           Defaults to 1.0
-  -k, --top_p <float>                 An alternative to sampling with temperature, called nucleus sampling,
+  -n, --number <integer>              How many completions to generate for each prompt.
+Defaults to 1 -k, --top_p <float>                 An alternative to sampling with temperature, called nucleus sampling,
                                            where the model considers the results of the tokens with top_p probability mass.
                                            So 0.1 means only the tokens comprising the top 10% probability mass are considered.
                                            We generally recommend altering this or temperature but not both.
-                                                      Defaults to 1
+                                           Defaults to 1.0
   -m, --model <model name>            Model to use for completion.
 Defaults to text-davinci-003.
 Use --models to see complete list.
-  -d, --models                        Returns a list of models from OpenAI -h, --help                          Print help information -V, --version                       Print version information
+  -o, --config <path to config file>  Absolute path of configuration.
+Defaults to $XDG_CONFIG_HOME/gpto.cfg -d, --models                        Returns a list of models from OpenAI -e, --echo                          Echo back the prompt in addition to the completion.
+Defaults to false -h, --help                          Print help information -V, --version                       Print version information
 ```